+The scope and implementation plan as-presented herein by the Company is-compliesant with all the requirements established by the PUC following extensive inquiry and collaborative negotiations by all active parties in Docket 4513.
+The cost estimate and proposed schedule align with the planned objectives as outlined within this functional scope.
 In the event the PUC directive modifies the pilot proposal as filed by the Company, the Company will provide a revised cost estimate and schedule.
-The Company proposes that all costs associated with this pilot will be recovered through a fully reconcilable mechanism from customers receiving service under the Company's outdoor lighting Rates: S-05, S-06, S-10, and S-14.
+The Company will comply with the effective tariff provision defining the recovery method for all approved fully reconciled pilot costs to be assessed to all proposes that all costs associated with this pilot will be recovered through a fully reconcilable mechanism from customers receiving service under the Company's outdoor lighting Rates: S-05, S-06, S-10, and S-14.